Kristina01111000/Drws_site/README.md

 - Make  a new level for patreon members in PMP backend
 - Look into the backend of PMP to see if we can edit the email that is sent to them when we make them an account
 - Add some lesson chats
-- Add text above lesson chats on that page
-- check on the edited logo tomorrow, its not going immediately -> still not there, cache clearing on siteground and GH did not fix the issue -> table this for now, not sure why its not going through
+- check on the edited logo tomorrow, its not going immediately -> still not there, cache clearing on siteground and GH did not fix the issue -> table this for now, not sure why its not going through, try changing the size tomorrow

 - work on more comments